-Michelle Lieberman, AICP, LEED AP, is the Technical Assistance Manager for the Safe Routes to School National Partnership, a nonprofit organization working to improve the quality of life for kids and communities by promoting active, healthy lifestyles and safe infrastructure that supports bicycling and walking.
+Michelle Lieberman, AICP, LEED AP, is the Senior Technical Assistance Manager for the Safe Routes to School National Partnership, a nonprofit organization working to improve the quality of life for kids and communities by promoting active, healthy lifestyles and safe infrastructure that supports bicycling and walking.
 Michelle provides technical assistance to local communities across the U.S., develops reports and other resources, and runs webinars and trainings.
 Here, she highlights projects and studies that support the aims of Safe Routes to School – that create safe, convenient, and fun opportunities for children to bicycle and walk, reverse the decline in children walking and bicycling to schools, increase kids’ safety, and reverse the nationwide trend toward childhood obesity and inactivity.

 “This mixed-use community in Utah provides opportunities for kids and their families to walk and bicycle for daily commuting, as well as for fun.
 The land use patterns and transportation network allow a large percentage of local students to walk or bicycle to school -- 88%, compared to national average of 13% of students who walk or bicycle to school as of 2009.
 Every home in Daybreak is within 1/4 mile (a 5-minute walk) of the trail system, and there are 22 miles of trails, giving families ample access to areas for walking and biking.”